About the Organisation

 Carshalton Community Allotments, Westmead Allotment Site, Colston Avenue, Carshalton, SM5 2PW

 Part of the allotment plot is wheelchair accessible with raised beds.
-However wheelchair users should assess the accessibiluty for their own specific needs, as the access track is long and is very uneven.
-The toilet is not fully wheelchair accessible but has a ramp and is accessible for some wheelchair users.
+However, wheelchair users should consider their individual needs, as the access track is long and uneven.
+The toilet has a ramp and may be suitable for some wheelchair users, though it is not fully accessible.

 How can I apply?